WilloIzCitron/ArchiveDustry-Java/README.md

 for Build Deployment(desktop and android) you can do `gradlew deploy`

 ## Bleeding Edges(Snapshot)
-every BE(Snapshot) builds are generated via Actions, you can check on Actions section and select the specific workflow, then download the artifact on the workflow runs
+Every BE(Snapshot) builds was generated via Actions, you can check on Actions section and select the specific workflow, then download the artifact on the workflow runs

 ## Star History